Edge AI Learnings: CPU Architectures, GPU Capabilities, and Challenges with Nvidia Jetson

 • Instruction set architecture (ISA): Determines the native code instructions a CPU can execute.

-• Parallelism: The CPU's ability to handle multiple tasks simultaneously.
+• Vector instructions: The CPU's ability to handle single task on multiple memory entries simultaneously.

 • Power efficiency: Crucial for battery-powered devices.